Please ensure Javascript is enabled for purposes of website accessibility

 Because the market tends to lead the economy, the economy tends to be healthier in an older bull market.

 A mature bull market is one in which most investors have profits, and thus it makes sense that they feel more optimistic as the bull market progresses.
-One way to measure bullishness is to count the number of bulls and bears among professional and amateur investors, and Nancy Zambell does a fine job of this in our Wall Street’s Best Digest newsletter.
+One way to measure bullishness is to count the number of bulls and bears among professional and amateur investors.
+The American Association of Individual Investors is net bullish now, although far from the highs, and most retail surveys are closer to neutral.

 Stock Market Top Sign #3: Increasing Love For Popular Stocks